 Once you find the option, click through the steps to enable it.
 Here’s how to enable two-factor authentication on Facebook:

 Many websites still offer the option of sending codes by text message (SMS).
 That’s unfortunate, because text messages can be intercepted and spoofed.
 In other words, it’s not difficult for hackers to receive your text messages, even without your phone.
 You can learn more about this in the Further Reading section below.
-It’s much better to use an authentication app, such as Google Authenticator (that’s what I use) or Authy.
+It’s much better to use an authentication app, such as Authy (that’s what I use) or Google Authenticator.

 Besides the security problem, there are other problems with text message authentication.
 If you don’t have phone service, you won’t receive the texts.
 Even if you have service, sometimes text messages take minutes to arrive, rather than seconds.
 Authentication apps don’t have any of these problems.